surjit/jpauli.github.io/_carew/posts/2014-06-27-references-mismatch.md

 PHP is very well designed (I'm serious).
 It tries to do its best to save memory while running your code.
 But should you know how reference counting works, you should know there are some situations you should avoid.

-I'm gonna talk about reference mimatch in PHP function calls here.
+I'm gonna talk about reference mismatch in PHP function calls here.

 ##What to do or not to do ?